Kristina01111000/Drws_site/README.md

 - go section by section to change it,
 - change the outdoor, nutrition, + other 2 pages first
 - top of promo page done -> from email
-- clean up the promo page when this part is done
+- clean up the promo page when this part is done -> part way done